***2023 Recruiting – Now Accepting Applications***

 What kind of searches do we do?

 Our primary tasking is for missing person searches, but we may also be tasked to assist with evidence searches.
-We are a ground search team – we do not do airborne, although we are often tasked alongside other teams that may do that.
+We are a ground search team – we do not do airborne and have very limited water based search capabilities.

 How long will a search last for?

-Searches can often last for some time, even stretching into several days on occasion.
+Searches can often last for some time, even stretching into several days on occasion.=, however the vast majority are completed within 12 hours.
 They are split into shifts called “operational periods”, usually about 8 hours each.
-When you are notified about a search you will be told if you need your day pack or your 24 hour pack.

 What if I’m unable to make a search when called out?